Lee Hughes: Personal life

 The son of Bill and Gail Hughes, older brother to Clint and Brett, Hughes worked with his father as a roofer in his home-town of Smethwick before turning professional.
 In 1999, Sharlene Gillies claimed that she and Hughes had a child together.
 DNA tests later proved that he was not the father, though by this time his engagement to lap dancer Donna Nisbet was called off.
 Hughes stated that "I don't think Donna was particularly happy with all the limelight that comes with football", though insisted that barracking from opposition fans only made him more determined to put in a good performance on the pitch.
 Hughes and Jason Roberts were questioned by police over allegations that they assaulted a man outside a pub in Brierley Hill; the case was dropped in September 2000.
 It was reported that he had converted to Islam during his time in prison, due in part to his friendship with Muslim prisoners and the fact that abuse of alcohol had helped to bring about his downfall – his father said that "this story is not true."
 In 2005 Hughes was reported to be on suicide watch after learning that his wife had reportedly been seeing a younger man.

 He married air hostess Anna Kuzmanic in June 2000 in the Croatian town of Trogir.
 The couple had two children together but split up in 2008; the split was described as "very amicable".
 His eldest, Mia, was born in November 2000.
 Hughes was declared bankrupt in March 2018.

 Causing death by dangerous driving conviction

 On 23 November 2003, near his home in the Warwickshire village of Meriden, West Midlands, Hughes lost control of his Mercedes CL55 AMG and went onto the wrong side of the road before colliding with a Renault Scénic.
-A passenger in the Renault, Douglas Graham, was killed in the incident, whilst his wife Maureen and the driver Albert Frisby were severely injured.
-Hughes and passenger Adrian Smith left the scene, before turning themselves in to the police 36 hours later.
+A passenger in the Renault, Douglas Graham, was killed in the incident, whilst Douglas Graham's wife Maureen and the driver Albert Frisby were severely injured.
+Hughes and passenger Adrian Smith left the scene before turning themselves into the police 36 hours later.
 He was arrested on suspicion of causing death by dangerous driving.
 He denied the charge, though later pleaded guilty to charges of failing to stop and failing to report an accident.